-Additional bonds may be issued on parity with the Bonds subject to the terms and limitations of the Trust Indenture.
-Except as permitted by the Trust Indenture, the Building Corporation covenants that it will not incur any indebtedness other than the Bonds unless such additional indebtedness is payable solely from income of the Building Corporation other than the rental payments provided for in the Lease.
+Additional bonds may be issued on parity with the 2012 Bonds and the Bonds subject to the terms and limitations of the Trust Indenture.
+Except as permitted by the Trust Indenture, the Building Corporation covenants that it will not incur any indebtedness other than the 2012 Bonds and the Bonds unless such additional indebtedness is payable solely from income of the Building Corporation other than the rental payments provided for in the Lease.